LWollatz/LungJ/README.md

 * The main directory includes the latest build
 * copy the .jar file into the Fiji ./*plugins* directory
 * restart Fiji

+**Detailed**

+* download LungJ_.jar from the main directory
+* place LungJ_.jar file into the Fiji ./*plugins* directory of your Fiji installation
+* if there are problems, try creating a subfolder so that the file is placed in *./plugins/LungJ_/LungJ_.jar*
+* restart Fiji
+* the new functions should be available under Plugins>LungJ>

 **For Developers**